BogdanMG/SymfonyProject/README.md

 `"total_prices" : true`
 `}`

-- Show min or max price of goods.
+- Show min or max price of the goods.

 `{`
    `"price": "min/max"`